Parasymmetrorbione

 Parasymmetrorbione is a genus of isopod containing a single species, Parasymmetrorbione bicauda.

 Etymology

 The name of the genus was chosen because of its apparent close relationship with the Asymmetrorbione genus.

 Distribution

-P. bicauda inhabits the waters of the South China Sea.
+Parasymmetrorbione bicauda inhabits the waters of the South China Sea.

 Description

 Like most Bopyridae species, the female is quite larger than its male counterpart.
 The females measure 11.57mm long; 9.67mm wide.
 The males have been recorded to be 4.1 mm long; 1.61 mm wide.

 Parasitism

 Like all species of the subfamily Orbioninae, P. bicauda parasitize the branchials of penaeid shrimp.
 P. bicauda has been found to infest two species of Solenocera: Solenocera comata and Solenocera alticarinata.